jasonclark/rwd-retrofit/rwd-retrofit.md

 <link rel="stylesheet" href="rwd-small.css" media="(max-width:30.063em)">
 ```

-Note that these new stylesheet calls are placed in the <head> and follow a cascading order to make sure they override the styles that immediately precede them when a media query is matched to a screen or device.
+Note that these new stylesheet calls are placed in the &lt;head&gt; and follow a cascading order to make sure they override the styles that immediately precede them when a media query is matched to a screen or device.
 This method works and may be your only option for a retrofit, but it does add 3 new HTTP requests to your page which could impact performance.
 The second method is my preference and involves adding the media queries directly to the original.css document.

 ```sh
 /* original stylesheet styles */